 Broken teeth in pets, especially in dogs, are common, either as a result of chewing on something hard, or from trauma, such as being hit by a car.
 Broken teeth need to be treated.
 Just as in people, a broken tooth or one with a fracture exposes the nerves and blood vessels inside the tooth (the pulp) to the outside air and to infection.
 This can be extremely painful for pets, and leaving a broken tooth in place untreated is not an option because it can lead to chronic infection, abscess formation, and loosening or loss of secondary teeth.

-There are two treatment options: extraction or root canal therapy.
-Performing a root canal will save what is left of the broken tooth by cleaning out the pulp inside and filling it with an inert material so that it cannot become reinfected'"the same process that is performed in humans.
-If root canal therapy is not an option, the tooth can be extracted.
-In this case, your veterinary team will recommend medications to help reduce pain and swelling following the extraction.
-Titanium silver crowns can be placed over teeth that have had root canal therapy to help prevent further fractures from occurring.
-This is especially popular for working dogs, such as police dogs, search and rescue dogs, and hunting dogs.
+There are two treatment options: extraction, or root canal.
+Performing a root canal will save what is left of the broken tooth by cleaning out the pulp inside and filling it with an inert material so that it cannot become reinfected'"the same process as in humans.
+Where root canal is not an option, the tooth should be extracted.
+In this case, your veterinary team will recommend medications to help reduce pain and maximize healing.

 - What Are Good Home Care Tips?